Wednesday, November 6, 2024

 Sad?
 Yes and no.

 All good things must come to an end” (Geoffrey Chaucer, 1374).
-Like reading the last page of a good book, or like watching the very last episode in a popular television series, good things do end.
+Like reading the last page of a good book, or like watching the very last episode of a popular television series, good things do end.
 This I know from personal experience.

 Personally, these examples are cheesy.
 On a universal scale, too, all good things must come to an end.
 Things such as relationships in love and life stages come to an end.

 I wish I had a time machine.
-There are days when I pine for when my kids were little.
-I remember being a much younger parent, traipsing about with my kids in outdoor minus 30-degree weather, trudging through the snowbanks helping them to deliver their flyers.
-I remember the walking along the beaches in plus 30-degree summertime weather, just beachcombing and looking for shells.
+There are days I pine for when my kids were little.
+I fondly remember being a much younger parent, traipsing about with my kids in outdoor minus 30-degree weather, trudging through the snowbanks helping them to deliver their flyers.
+I fondly remember the walking along the beaches in plus 30-degree weather, just beachcombing and looking for shells.
 I remember our endless summers together.
 And then it ended.

 MY TIME MACHINE WOULD TAKE ME BACK TO MOMENTS SUCH AS THIS!